 In recent years, technology has made it easier than ever to conduct business from the home.
 Whether you telecommute or run your own business out of the house, you can deduct your home office costs to lower your taxes.
-Beginning in tax year 2013, the IRS even offers a simplified method — in addition to the regular, business percentage method — to determine the home office deduction.
+Since 2013, the IRS has even offered a simplified method — in addition to the regular, business percentage method — to determine the home office deduction.

-Follow along as we walk you through the basics of the home office tax deduction, and find out which method works best for your home business.
+Follow along as we walk you through the basics of the home office tax deduction and help you figure out which method works best for your home business.

-Prior to claiming a home office deduction, you must determine if you are eligible.
+Prior to claiming a home office deduction, you need to determine if you’re eligible.
 Whether you use the simplified method or take the regular approach, you can only deduct the portion of your home used exclusively for business purposes.
 If you use half of your home office to store holiday decorations, you can only claim half the square footage in your office.

-Additionally, your home office deduction amount must not exceed your gross income after business expenses, no matter which method you choose.
+Also, your home office deduction amount must not exceed your gross income after business expenses, no matter which method you choose.
 In other words, you can’t deduct more than you earned from the business portion of your home.

-Finally, you can use either method in any taxable year, no matter which method you used in a prior year.
+Finally, you can use either method — regular or simplified — in any taxable year, no matter which method you used in a prior year.
 If you used the regular method last year and want to try the simplified method this year, go for it.

-The simplified method for determining the home office deduction is fairly straightforward: You receive a standard deduction of $5 per square foot, up to 300 square feet (the deduction can’t exceed $1,500).
-You can still claim this deduction on Schedule A if you itemize.
+The simplified method for determining the home office deduction is fairly straightforward: you receive a standard deduction of $5 per square foot, up to 300 square feet (the deduction can’t exceed $1,500).

 When you use the simplified method, you can’t take a depreciation deduction on your home, but you also don’t have to worry about the recapture of depreciation when you sell your home for a profit.

 Someone with a larger home office and higher expenses might benefit from sticking with the regular method of determining the home office deduction.
-With the regular method, there is no limit on the amount of office space used for business.
-You determine the deduction by figuring out the percentage of your home used for business.
+You determine the deduction by figuring out the percentage of your home that you use for business.

 Claiming your home office deduction using the regular method doesn’t stop at the home itself.
 You can use your business use calculation to determine how much of the following can be deducted for business use as well: